divad1196/cv_david_hugoframework/content/CV/skills.md

   * Network: firewall, WAF, Snort

 A complete audit of a company was also part of the formation.
+It is worth mentioning that, even though the knowledge required are linked, we did more attacks than defenses.
 Nb: We did learn a lot, but these skills need to be sharpened with the experience.
-We did more attacks that defenses, but the knowledge required are linked.

 ## Software Engineer
 * Good logic and understanding of various DSA and IT concepts